 O*NET OnLine is a website provided by the Department of Labor.
 Navigate to Find Occupations to browse numerous categories of jobs for which bachelor or graduate degrees in life sciences can prepare you.
 Find out the work context, tools used, the most important tasks, and more, for each occupation; the data is collected from actual workers in the field.
 See the ONET Online Help: Scales to understand the data in the Details screen for an occupation.
 Just a few of the many occupations are listed below:

 The Occupational Outlook Handbook from the Bureau of Labor Statistics describes hundreds of occupations, including what they do, how to become one, and pay.
-Each occupational profile also provides employment projections for 2019-2029.
+Each occupational profile also provides employment projections for the next 10 years.
 Below are some of the many occupations you can enter with a bachelor's degree or advanced degree in the life sciences.